BlockchainCommons/SmartCustody/Docs/Case-Studies-Overview.md

 Blockchain Commons' [#SmartCustody model](https://github.com/BlockchainCommons/SmartCustody/blob/master/README.md) is a risk-modeling system where users assess vulnerabilities in their custody scenario, map those vulnerabilities to adversaries, then assess which adversaries.
 Each adversary is an anthropomorphized threat that typically could cause a loss of funds (or other damage).

-The case studies to date suggest that the following adversaries are defeated (or at least impaired) by the following airgapped & connected wallets:
+The case studies to date suggest that the following adversaries are defeated (or at least impaired) by the various wallets.
+The wallets to the left are airgapped wallets being used as seed holders, those to the right are software wallets being used as transaction coordinators.
+Adversaries that are irrelevent to a role are not noted.

 <table>
   <tr>